navahas/tmux-grimoire/README.md

 ---

-If you are looking for a more feature-rich floating window implementation, consider [tmux-floax](https://github.com/omerxx/tmux-floax).
+If you are looking for a single feature-rich floating shell implementation, consider [tmux-floax](https://github.com/omerxx/tmux-floax).

 ## License